betsy-dev/MathsTesterApp1/README.md

 - **Basic Addition**: Users can input two numbers and receive the sum.
 - **Basic Multiplication**: Users can input two whole numbers and receive the product.
 - **User-Friendly Design**: The app features a fun, clean and intuitive interface for easy navigation.

+To view the project:
+-Click on "Code"
+-Select "Open with Visual Studio" or "Download the ZIP folder".